-- Curriculum vitae of each applicant, merged into one PDF. - Email address(es) for communication in connection with the DPMC. - Motivation statement for participation. - Proof of the support commitment of a suitable Coach (e.g. an email promising support) and the Coach's curriculum vitae, contact details and affiliation.
+- Curriculum vitae of each applicant, merged into one PDF, - Email address(es) for communication in connection with the DPMC, - Max. one-page case study response.
+Each applicant must formulate one legal argument.
+Thus, a Team application must consist of three arguments and an individual application must consist of one argument, - Proof of the support commitment of a suitable Coach (e.g. an email promising support) and the Coach's curriculum vitae, contact details and affiliation.